 A: Yes.
 Individuals who have service animals are not exempt from local animal control or public health requirements.
 Find Out More…

-u.s. department of housing and urban development specifically regarding assistance dog's
+u.s. dept. of housing & urban development regarding assistance dogs

 Section I: Reasonable Accommodations for Assistance Animals under the FHAct and Section 504

 The FHAct and the U.S. Department of Housing and Urban Development’s (HUD) implementing regulations prohibit discrimination because of disability and Housing and urban development specific to assistance animalsapply regardless of the presence of Federal Financial assistance.
 Section 504 and HUD’s Section 504 regulations apply a similar prohibition on disability discrimination to all recipients of financial assistance from HUD.
 The reasonable accommodation provisions of both laws must be considered in situations where persons with disabilities use (or seek to use) assistance animals (4) in housing where the provider forbids residents from having pets or otherwise imposes restrictions or conditions relating to pets and other animals.